lelit/pglast/docs/parser.rst

 .. -*- coding: utf-8 -*-
-.. :Project:   pg_query -- Parser module
+.. :Project:   pglast -- Parser module
 .. :Created:   gio 10 ago 2017 10:19:26 CEST
 .. :Author:    Lele Gaifax <lele@metapensiero.it>
 .. :License:   GNU General Public License version 3 or later
-.. :Copyright: © 2017 Lele Gaifax
+.. :Copyright: © 2017, 2018 Lele Gaifax
 ..

 ===========================================================
- :mod:`pg_query.parser` --- The interface with libpg_query
+ :mod:`pglast.parser` --- The interface with libpg_query
 ===========================================================

-.. module:: pg_query.parser
+.. module:: pglast.parser
    :synopsis: The interface with libpg_query

 This module is a C extension written in Cython__ that exposes a few functions from the